GreyRook/code-with-style/docs/python/index.md

   * the data is not valid indefinitely
   * the TTL is max.
 7 days
   * it is only logged on debug level
+  + the data is not valid indefinitely
+  + the TTL is max.
+7 days
+  + it is only logged on debug level

 # Preferable ways